Alex Nuttall

-Alexander Nuttall (born August 10, 1985) is a father of two and a Canadian politician who serves as the 47th and current mayor of Barrie.
+Alexander Nuttall (born August 10, 1985) is a Canadian politician who serves as the 47th and current mayor of Barrie.
 Previously, he served on Barrie City Council from 2006 until 2014, and as the member of Parliament for the federal electoral district of Barrie—Springwater—Oro-Medonte from 2015 to 2019.
-Nuttall won the 2022 Barrie municipal election and is now serving as Barrie's 47th mayor.
+Nuttall won the 2022 Barrie municipal election.

 Early life and education

-Nuttall immigrated to Canada with his family in 1989, and grew up living in government-subsidized housing in Barrie, Ontario, with his mother and two older brothers.
+Nuttall was born on August 10, 1985 in Liverpool, England.
+He immigrated to Canada with his family in 1989, and grew up living in government-subsidized housing in Barrie, Ontario, with his mother and two older brothers after his parents divorced when he was eight.

 He attended Allandale Heights Public School, was elected student mayor while attending St. Peter's Catholic Secondary School in 2002, and went on to graduate from Innisdale Secondary School in 2004.
 Nuttall majored in Political Science while studying at Redeemer University and Laurentian University.